GauravvBaral/CourierManagementSystem/README.md

 - Log in with the provided credentials
 - Register employees
 - Approve or decline customer orders (if a customer cancels, the order can't be approved)
 - View the full time log of each order, including when it was placed, approved, received, and delivered
+- View the number of customers, employees, and orders in the system
+- Delete customer, employee, or order data from the database
-- The role of the admin is to register employees and approve or decline orders.
+- The role of the admin is to register employees, approve or decline orders, and manage the system's data.

 As an employee, you can:
 - Only receive and deliver orders that have been approved by the admin